Logo-apb

 Abstract

-Predicting drug half-life is crucial for pharmacokinetics, impacting dosing strategies and drug development.
-Traditional regression models estimate exact half-life values but often struggle with pharmacokinetic variability, making direct interpretation and clinical decision-making challenging.
-This study proposes a classification-based approach that categorizes drugs into short and long half-life classes using a 12-hour threshold, providing a more practical and interpretable alternative.
+Purpose: Predicting drug half-life is essential in pharmacokinetics (PK), influencing dosing strategies and guiding drug development.
+Traditional regression models estimate exact half-life values but are sensitive to pharmacokinetic variability, limiting their practical use.
+This study introduces a classification-based approach that separates drugs into short and long half-life groups using a 12-hour threshold, offering clearer clinical interpretability.

-Molecular structures were processed using a Convolutional Neural Network (CNN), specifically a fine-tuned AlexNet, to extract high-level features.
+Methods: Molecular structures were processed using a convolutional neural network (CNN), specifically a fine-tuned AlexNet, to extract high-level features.
 These extracted features served as inputs for a neural network classifier.
 A holdout validation strategy was applied, with data split into 70% for training, 15% for validation, and 15% for testing.
 Model performance was assessed based on classification accuracy and F1-score.
-Results The proposed model achieved an F1-score of 90.9% for the optimal feature dimension of 10.
-The accuracy rates were 96.2% on validation data and 92.3% on test data, demonstrating strong generalization capabilities.
-The classification framework outperformed regression-based approaches by addressing the inherent variability in drug half-life data and providing a more clinically relevant decision-making tool.

-This study introduces an efficient and interpretable method for drug half-life classification, facilitating improved drug formulation and clinical decision-making.
-The findings highlight the advantages of classification in early-stage drug development, providing a scalable and robust approach for pharmacokinetic applications.
+Conclusion: This work proposes an efficient method for drug half-life classification, supporting drug formulation and dosing strategies.
+The findings highlight the value of classification in early drug development and provide a robust, scalable tool for pharmacokinetic research.

 First Name